Organic Home Garden plan using containers to grow is a very easy task.

 How to Prepare the Soil

 You can fill a mix of ordinary potting soil and rich organic soil.
-And add about ten earth worms into the container.
-They would helped you to generate the organic fertilizer and enriched your soil.
+And add about ten earth worms (picture 3) into the container.
+They would helped you to generate the organic fertiliser and enriched your soil.

 When to Feed Water